-- 1. Click the Add New... button. (pop-up Figure 5-37) - Select the service you want to use from the Common Service Port list.
-If the Common Service Port list does not have the service that you want to use, type the number of the service port or service port range in the Service Port box. - 3.
-Type the IP Address of the computer in the IP Address box. - 4.
-Select the protocol used for this application, either TCP or UDP, or All. - 5.
-Select the Enable check box to enable the virtual server. - 6.
+- 1. Click the Add New... button. (pop-up Figure 5-33) - Select the service you want to use from the Common Service Port list.
+If the Common Service Port menu does not list the service that you want to use, enter the number of the service port or service port range in the Service Port field. - 3.
+Enter the IP address of the computer running the service application in the IP Address field. - 4.
+Select the protocol used for this application in the Protocol drop-down list, either TCP, UDP, or All.

+- 5. Select the Enabled option in the Status drop-down list. - 6.
 Click the Save button.

-Add or Modify a Virtual Server E Entry Service Port: Internal Port: IP Address: Protocol: (XX-XX or XX) (XX, Only valid for single Service Port or leave a blank) ALL Status: Common Service Port: Select One Save Back
+Add or Modify a Virtual S Server Entry

+Service Port: (XX-XX or XX)

+Internal Port: (XX, Only valid for single Service Port or leave a blank)

+IP Address:

+Protocol: ALL

+Status: Enabled

+Common Service Port: Select One

+Save Back

-Figure 5-37 Add or Modify a Virtual Server Entry
+Figure 5-33 Add or Modify a Virtual Server Entry

-If your computer or server has more than one type of available service, please select another service, and enter the same IP Address for that computer or server.
+It is possible that you have a computer or server that has more than one type of available service.
+If so, select another service, and type the same IP address for that computer or server.